 - Proposal increases

 Medicaid personal care

-rates by 2%.
+rates by 2% each year of

+the biennium.
 Amount

-does not go far enough
+does not go far enough to

-to address the direct
+address the direct care

-care crisis Wisconsin is
+crisis Wisconsin is facing

-facing statewide,

-particularly in rural
+statewide, particularly in

-areas.
+rural areas.

 - Direct care providers in nursing homes are set to receive a more than three-times higher increase in the budget than workers coming into people's homes.